NiYuan224/draft-liu-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 #### Txn-Token Request

-The parameters for the Txn-Token request follow the definitions in section 12.1 of {{?I-D.ietf-oauth-transaction-tokens}}, the following requirements apply to the subject_token and subject_token_type:
+The parameters for the Txn-Token request follow the definitions in Section 12.1 of {{?I-D.ietf-oauth-transaction-tokens}}, the following requirements apply to the subject_token and subject_token_type:

 **subject_token**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;**REQUIRED.** MUST be the access token issued by the AS in Trust Domain II, as obtained in Section 4.2.